-EL Environment and Landscape Objectives EL1 Maintain and if possible enhance the character of the two villages and their setting in a beautiful rural landscape.
-EL2 Preserve the historic environment.
-EL3 Preserve and enhance the two Conservation Areas.
-EL4 Protect and enhance our distinctive landscape particularly open views into and out of the villages which contribute to a sense of place and community.
+EL Environment and Landscape Objectives EL1 Conserve or Maintain and if possible enhance the character of the two villages and their setting in a beautiful-rural landscape.
+EL2 Preserve or enhance the historic environment.
+EL3 Preserve and enhance the two-Conservation Areas.
+EL4 Conserve or Protect and enhance our distinctive landscape particularly including open-views into and out of the villages which contribute to a sense of place and community.
 EL5 Protect natural features such as trees and hedgerows.
-EL6 Conserve and enhance the ecosystem and biodiversity of the area ensuring that new development protects flora and fauna including habitats and movement corridors.
+EL6 Conserve and enhance the ecosystem and biodiversity of the Plan area ensuring that new development protects does not significantly impact on flora and fauna including habitats and movement corridors.
 EL7 Preserve and if possible enhance designated areas, and their immediate surroundings, such as SSSIs, CWS, and SINCs.
 EL8 Preserve and maintain both agricultural and equestrian land, and other greenfield sites in the open countryside, including the related public rights of way.
 EL9 Retain and protect open spaces and designate Local Green Spaces.
 EL10 Minimise light (protect our night skies) and noise pollution.